The higher you rise in leadership, the fewer decisions you make, but the greater the weight each decision carries.

 5 really tough decisions that make a big difference if done the right way:

 1) The decision to resign.

-This subject deserves an entire post, so stay tuned, but for now, there are several factors to consider.
+This subject deserves an entire post, but for this post, there are several factors to consider.

 As you can see, this is a very involved and difficult decision.
-It deserves deep consideration and prayer so that your decision serves both you and the church well.
+However, it deserves deep consideration and prayer so that your decision serves both you and the church well.

 2) The decision to let someone go from staff.

 No matter what reason you release someone from staff, you carry responsibility for the decision.
 As a leader, some things that are not your fault are still your responsibility.

 More often, you and the staff member share in the responsibility for whatever happened to allow the relationship or performance (or both if it went on too long) to decline.